 - Q&A = on the first day, participants will have questions, so this is a moment for a general plenary of comments, questions, clarifications and suggestions.

-- Practical Labs = moments when participants have the opportunity to apply the knowledge gained from keynote and tutorials to work on a practical problem.
-In week one, this will be brought by facilitators at a beginner level.
-During week 2, the problem will be the project the participant chose to work on.
-In both cases, the idea is to design a digital health intervention to a real problem.
+- Labs = moments when participants have the opportunity to apply the knowledge gained from keynote and tutorials to work on a practical problem, sharpening strategic thinking for applying DH solutions.
+The idea is to design a digital health intervention to a real problem.

 - Project Pitch = for those attending the second week, we will work on an actual project for the whole week.
 Project leaders (our personnel) will pitch some projects they want to work on, and participants will choose which team they will join.
 We expect the proposed projects to be real-life cases KIT and partners are working on and that we have at least 4 participants interested in each project pitched to form a few teams.

 - Project Live formation = we organise an electronic voting process and give real-time results about who is joining each project pitched.